Tobias Walther

-Tobias C. Walther is a professor of molecular metabolism at the Harvard School of Public Health, a professor of cell biology at the Harvard Medical School, and an associate member of the Broad Institute of MIT and Harvard.
+Tobias C. Walther is the chair of the cell biology program at the Sloan Kettering Institute in New York City and a professor at Weill Cornell School of Medicine, where he co-directs the Farese and Walther lab.
 He has been a Howard Hughes Medical Institute investigator since 2015.
 His primary responsibilities are to provide leadership in research and teaching in the scientific fields of metabolism, membrane biology and lipids.
-Walther is also the Executive Director of the Harvard Chan School Analytics Center and Director of the Harvard Chan Research Center on Causes and Prevention of Cardiovascular Disease.
-Before his appointment at Harvard, Walther was an associate professor of cell biology at the Yale School of Medicine.

 Walther's laboratory research seeks to understand the mechanisms that regulate lipid metabolism, lipid storage, and lipid function in membranes or as signaling molecules.
 Walther's research is focused on the mechanisms by which cells regulate their lipid content and the impact of intracellular lipids on cellular functioning.
+The laboratory also investigates lipid metabolism in human pathologies, such as cancer and neurodegenerative disease.